-In Walter Lord's book, "A Night to Remember," he noted of Astor's fame, "After [the Titanic] sank, the New York American broke the news on April 16 with a lead devoted almost entirely to John Jacob Astor; at the end it mentioned that 1800 others were also lost.
+In Walter Lord's book, "A Night to Remember," he noted of Astor's fame, "After [the Titanic] sank, the New York American broke the news on April 16 with a lead devoted almost entirely to John Jacob Astor; at the end it mentioned that 1,800 others were also lost."

-being fabulously wealthy, Astor was also what we now might term "a bit eccentric”: He tinkered with various inventions and held several patents, wrote a science fiction novel, and once loaded a coach on his private railway with millionaires so he could pull it with his locomotive — just so he could say he'd done it.
+Besides being fabulously wealthy, Astor was also what we now might term "a bit eccentric."
+He tinkered with various inventions and held several patents, wrote a science fiction novel, and once loaded a coach on his private railway with millionaires so he could pull it with his locomotive — just so he could say he'd done it.

 John Jacob Astor seemed equally unperturbed.
 Returning to his suite after going up to investigate, he explained to Mrs. Astor that the ship had struck ice, but it didn't look serious.

-When the Titanic's starboard side collided with a large iceberg that fateful night, chunks of ice came raining down onto its forward well deck and (until the seriousness of the situation as made known, at least) served as a great source of amusement to some of the passengers who were still awake or came out of their cabins to see what was the matter.
+When the Titanic's starboard side collided with a large iceberg that fateful night, chunks of ice came raining down onto its forward well deck and, until the seriousness of the situation as made known, at least, served as a great source of amusement to some of the passengers who were still awake or came out of their cabins to see what was the matter.

 One of the [card] players [in the Second Class smoking room], pointing to his glass of whiskey standing at his elbow, and turning to an onlooker, said, "Just run along the deck and see if any ice has come aboard: I would like some for this."

 Whether Beesley related something he had actually witnessed or simply repeated a good joke he heard after the fact, that he didn't attribute it to Astor is significant.
-Perhaps someone aboard the Titanic that night did make this joke, but it wasn't John Jacob Astor.
+Perhaps someone aboard the Titanic that night did make this joke, but it wasn't Astor.